jericks/jericks.github.io/content/posts/geos-conan.md

 }
 ```

 Now we are ready to build.
+Cross your fingers.

-Create a build directory.
+First, create a build directory.

 ```bash
 mkdir build